What does the rise of Microsoft Teams mean for traditional phone systems?

 Having a single integrated piece of software that handles all communications and collaboration for an entire company is something that IT admins and HR departments across the world dream of.
 If you add another layer on top of this that enables businesses to deploy and manage users across any device on a platform which boasts a five 9's uptime guarantee and industries start to revolve around it.
-But when global ways of working change because of one tool, what happens to existing communications infrastructure and operations?

 Over the past decade or so Microsoft have taken ownership of the desktop, with the Windows operating system now accounting for around 68% of the desktop, tablet, and console OS market.

-What is less well known however is that on top of this (and despite Teams being unbundled from some of the standard Microsoft licensing bundles), the tech giant has also well and truly shown their dominance when it comes to collaboration and PSTN enablement with their Teams solution.
 As they head towards potentially capturing half the integrated voice market for themselves, Microsoft are enabling business communication in a few different ways, but if there is one thing you take away from here let it be this - As a provider, the rise of Microsoft Teams in the communications space presents massive amounts of opportunity for you.

 Business communications today and tomorrow

-How Teams Phone works with existing PBXs
+How Teams Phone works with existing infrastructure

 As businesses of all sizes move more and more towards hybrid-working models, what they view as their communication must-haves are changing.
-There is obvious enthusiasm amongst users to do everything in Teams, but there are also serious business requirements that must continue to be delivered as our idea of the workplace transforms.
+There is obvious enthusiasm amongst users to do everything in Teams, but there are also serious business requirements that must continue to be delivered as our idea of the workplace evolves.

 "Microsoft’s voice strategy does not appear to be to want to run the worlds’ biggest PBX.
 Microsoft have provided an interface for PSTN and PBX integration with Microsoft Teams, a decision which suggests Microsoft’s primary interest is selling Teams, not phone systems.”